 I’m down in Bristol for the weekend, ‘the West Country’, as it is known.
 It’s a big region, taking in Cornwall, Devon, Dorset, Somerset, Wiltshire, the city of Bristol and Gloucestershire.
 That area associated with farming, clotted cream teas, apple orchards, cider and slow moving men in gumboots saying, ‘Ooh arr, me lover,’ in cartoon-like, … Continue reading Pardon Me?

 It’s a big week for Scotland.
-Burns Night falls this week, on Thursday, when many Scots will serve up the traditional Burns Supper and celebrate the life and poetry of Robert Burns, who famously wrote in the Scots dialect.
-The suppers are normally held on or near the poet's birthday, 25 January, but events will … Continue reading As Others See Us
+Burns Night falls this week, Thursday, when many Scots will serve up the traditional Burns Supper and celebrate the life and poetry of Robert Burns, who famously wrote in the Scots dialect.
+The suppers are normally held on or near the poet's birthday, 25 January, but events will run … Continue reading As Others See Us

 Trains are a great place for inspiration.
 Trains are where writers watch, listen and drink in ideas.
 Take Paula Hawkins’ best-selling, ‘Girl on a Train’, Agatha Christie’s ‘Murder on the Orient Express’, or Albert Camus’ ‘L’Étranger’ - they must all have been inspired, one way or another, from journeys they’d made by train.
 I’m not … Continue reading Forms